 After years of having to budget like a student, the last thing you’ll want to do when you finish your studies is work into a poorly paid, or perhaps even unpaid internship.
 However, if you’re able to find yourself an internship you’ll be in a much better position to get the job you’ve been working towards.

 Many companies end up offering interns a permanent position amongst their staff if they can prove they’re of value; while even if you aren’t lucky enough to turn your internship into a paid position, the experience will do you the world of good when applying for other jobs.
-After all, as great as your grades may be, there’s no substitution for experience.
+After all, as great as your grades may be, in graduate recruitment there’s no substitution for experience.

 Don’t rely on advertised positions